--0.41, which is at the lower end of previous findings.
-We also show that our main finding - a negative elasticity that is small in magnitude - is highly robust to alternative model specifications.
+We exploit the substantial variation in our FLETRs to estimate tax semi-elasticities of firms' tangible fixed assets using the Orbis dataset with over 24 million firm-entity-level observations.
+Our preferred model yields a statistically significant tax semi-elasticity of -0.41, which is at the lower end of previous findings.
+We also show that our main result - a negative elasticity that is small in magnitude - is highly robust to alternative model specifications.
+Focusing on depreciation policy, we find that more generous depreciation allowances are even more effective than tax cuts in terms of boosting firm-level investment.
 We additionally conduct a set of group-specific tax-elasticity estimations.
-This part of the paper is motivated by different strands of both theoretical and empirical contributions to the literature suggesting that certain groups of firms respond particularly (in-)sensitive to changes in tax incentives.
-For instance, the tax-sensitivity of investment should depend on the degree to which a firm is financially constraint.4
+This part of the paper is motivated by different strands of both theoretical and empirical contributions to the literature suggesting that certain groups of firms respond particularly (in-)sensitively to changes in tax incentives.
+For instance, the tax-sensitivity of investment should depend on the degree to which a firm is financially constrained.

 While our group-specific results are consistently in line with the hypotheses derived from the literature, let us highlight one interesting finding, illustrating that firm entities' taxsensitivity is highly correlated with firms' ability to avoid taxes through relocating profits to low-tax countries.
-The idea is to examine how firm entities respond to changes in the marginal tax rate given the group-wide (or multinational-firm-wide) minimum statutory corporate tax rate.5 The reasoning behind this exercise is the following: firms that can access low-tax or tax haven countries may be able to shift profits there, and are thus less responsive to tax incentives at the other locations.
+The idea is to examine how firm entities respond to changes in the marginal tax rate given the group-wide (or multinational-firm-wide) minimum statutory corporate tax rate.
+The reasoning behind this exercise is the following: firms that can access low-tax or tax haven countries may be able to shift profits there, and are thus less responsive to tax incentives at the other locations.
 While we generally find negative elasticities, the tax response becomes steadily stronger for those groups where the firm-group-specific minimum tax rate is high.
 In fact, we find that only after a threshold of a minimum tax rate of 24%, the tax-elasticities turn statistically significant.
 This finding allows for an interpretation in light of the profit-shifting literature, as large multinational corporations are able to shift profits to entities located in low-tax jurisdictions to avoid taxes.
 The latter makes these firms less responsive to tax incentives at all other locations.